james-o-dev/bitburner-scripts/README.md

 To be investigated - but for now, you can try to...
 * Increase `MONEY_THRESH`.
 	* In order to allow more time for the "recovery" function to kick in.
-	* Minimize changes to security level and therefore changes to the poll timings.
 * Increase `POLL` rate setting.

 Note however that this will reduce your profit.